shansteven/kinematics-solver/README.md

 Part of New Providence High School AP Physics C final project.

 Program to automatically solve a kinematics problem using a known system of equations.
 Given any of the three following quantities, the program can solve for the remaining two quantities.
-The program also converts between units.
+The program also converts between units and lists the steps to solve the system.

+**Designed to be run with Python 3**

 Example: